Reactive Attachment Disorder

 Clearly, these lists of nonspecific problems extend far beyond the diagnostic criteria for RAD and beyond attachment relationship problems in general.
 These types of lists are so nonspecific that high rates of false-positive diagnoses are virtually certain.
 Posting these types of lists on Web sites that also serve as marketing tools may lead many parents or others to conclude inaccurately that their children have attachment disorders.

 It is easy to see that any child is likely to be labeled as AD when concerned parents consult with an Attachment Therapist.
 AD is considered a common condition by its proponents.
 The diagnosis clearly demonizes adopted and foster children, making parents fearful and suspicious of even normal child behaviors.
-It sets up a situation where harsh parenting is perceived as justified to head off a child's disastrous future.
+It sets up a dangerous situation in how parents think about their children and where harsh parenting is perceived as justified to head off a child's disastrous future.

 Attachment Therapists claim that AD is foundational for a number of other disorders, and that AD must therefore be treated first, and by a practitioner who is committed to the AD concept.
 They may diagnose AD with the use of any of several unvalidated checklists, such as the Randolph Attachment Disorder Questionnaire (RADQ) , the Attachment Disorder Symptom Checklist, Walter Buenning’s Infant and Child Symptom Checklists, and the Evergreen Consultants Check List.